 OZONE FOR WINE & BEER CLEAN-IN-PLACE (CIP)

-The highest risk of contamination in the winemaking process comes from transferring the wine between the many necessary tank and barrel treatment steps.
+The highest risk of contamination in the winemaking process comes from transferring the wine between tanks and barrel.
 In fact, to mitigate this risk, wineries adopt stringent measures to their CIP processes.

 CIP involves the cleaning and sanitizing of pump systems, pipes, tanks, hoses, filters, bottling lines, etc. With detergents, pressurized water, and chemicals like bleach solutions, these cleaning steps may require multiple rinses, often with hot water or steam to remove residue.
 On average, up to ten gallons of water can be consumed for every gallon of wine produced.
 The use of chemicals also generates concern and risks for the safety and security of workers.